Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 ### Get digital twin components

-Get a component by providing name of a component and Id of digital twin it belongs to.
+Get a component by providing name of a component and Id of digital twin to which it belongs.

 ```C# Snippet:DigitalTwinsSampleGetComponent
 response = await client.GetComponentAsync(basicDtId, SamplesConstants.ComponentPath);